-The licensee provided the requested information and confirmed that Oconee will have multiunit/multisource dose assessment capabilities (Reference 11.11) by December 31, 2014.
+The licensee provided the requested information and stated that Millstone will have multiunit/multisource dose assessment capabilities (Reference 11.11) by December 31, 2014.
 The NRC acknowledged the licensee's submittal (Reference 11.12), verified the implementation of these dose assessment capabilities through inspection per TI 2515/191, and issued an inspection report (Reference 11.15).